JBroks/unicornattractor_issue_tracker/README.md

 - **Filter** - filter fields were created so users can select only tickets within a specific type and / or status;

-- **Highcharts charts** - data dashboard uses Highcharts API to display analysis of tickets by type and status using a pie chart and stacked bar chart elements;
+- **Highcharts charts** - data dashboard uses Highcharts API to display analysis of tickets by type and status using a pie chart and stacked bar chart elements.

 ### Features left to implement

 List of features to be implemented in the future:

-- ....;

-- ....;

-- ...;
+- additional filters by e.g. a user who added it, by date added;

+- adding information on how many views each ticket or forum thread has;

+- contact us form or report to admin functionality;

+- notifications for users so they know e.g. if the feature they supported is being developed;

+- notification for users that the content that they added is being liked or upvoted.

 <a name="technologies-used"/>